 Don’t worry; this post will guide you towards the successful hiring of a software engineer.

-Whether you are setting up an offshore development center or for the full-time in-house developer, technical skills are not just one thing that matters The candidates should have a good culture fit as well.
-Developers are potentially evaluating your opportunity against others and their current role.
+Whether you are setting up an offshore development center or hiring a full-time in-house developer, technical skills are not just one thing that matters.
+The candidates should have a good culture fit as well.

-You should know that hiring a candidate is a multi-faceted skill that is on a social networking crossword, technical acumen, process management, and intuition.
+You should know that hiring a candidate is a multi-faceted skill that requires technical acumen, process management, and intuition.
 You have to prepare the stages with extreme precision and scrutiny.

 How to Recruit Software Developers?